Formula-Student-AI/ros-docker/getting-started/README.md

 # README

-This repository provides .devcontainer files for VSCode to build a ROS 2 workspace and simulation.
+This folder provides .devcontainer files for VSCode to build a ROS 2 workspace and simulation.

 ## Versions
 - OS: Ubuntu 20.04 (Focal)